Asymptotic theory for multiple samples with flexible random membership: Introduction

 \section{Introduction}

-We are often faced with statistics based on multiple samples; for example, pooled variances, or two-sample test statistics.
-The existing asymptotic theory with multiple samples mostly treats group membership as deterministic e.g. \citet{Vardi1985, Rublik2007, Aoshima2015, Vaillancourt1995}.
-Despite the existence of techniques like post-stratification, it is surprisingly difficult to find asymptotic work for multiple samples with random membership.

-Random membership arises very naturally.
-Consider the following scenarios for a study on a population stratified into several demographic groups: \begin{enumerate} \item Researchers determine beforehand how many people to sample from each of the demographic groups. \item Researchers take an iid sample from the population, which is then stratified into the demographic groups. \item A certain demographic group is known to be particularly reluctant to participate in the study, for various sociological reasons.
-Thus the researchers provide extra incentives for members of this demographic group to volunteer. \end{enumerate}
+We are often faced with statistics based on multiple samples, such as pooled variances or two-sample test statistics.
+Most existing asymptotic theory with multiple samples mostly treats group membership as deterministic e.g. \cite{Vardi1985, Rublik2007, Aoshima2015, Vaillancourt1995}.
+Despite the existence of techniques like post-stratification, it is surprisingly difficult to find asymptotic work for multiple samples with non-iid random membership.
+Random membership arises naturally.
+Consider these scenarios for a study on a demographically stratified population: \begin{enumerate} \item Researchers determine beforehand how many people to sample from each of the demographic groups. \item Researchers take an iid sample from the population, which is then stratified into the demographic groups. \item A certain demographic group is known to be reluctant to participate in the study, for various sociological reasons.
+Thus the researchers provide extra incentives for members of this demographic group to volunteer. \item Researchers want to ensure that the sample size for each demographic group exceeds some minimum threshold. \end{enumerate}

-We propose a general framework for asymptotic theory with multiple samples in which membership is directly modelled as a random variable.
-This allows for both random and deterministic group membership, covering all of the above scenarios, while avoiding the complication of double arrays and indices.
+We propose a flexible framework for asymptotic theory with multiple samples in which membership is directly modeled as a random variable.
+This allows for random, deterministic, and partially deterministic group membership, covering all of the above scenarios and many more.
+All proofs are in Appendix \ref{proofs}.